mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/baselanguage.md

 !!! warning "Exception when passing closure literal as a parameter in a behaviour method call"

-    Closures can't be used for functional interface types such as `java.util.Runnable` in behaviour methods (see [this ticket](https://youtrack.jetbrains.com/issue/MPS-31866))
+    Closures can't be used for functional interface types such as `java.util.Runnable` in behaviour methods (see [MPS-31866](https://youtrack.jetbrains.com/issue/MPS-31866))

 ## Collections